-Course outcomes: After completion of the Course, Students will be able to
+After completion of the Course, Students will be able to

-- 1. Gain necessary Knowledge for self-development - 2.
-Learn the importance of Human values and their application in day to day professional life. - 3.
-Appreciate the need and importance of interpersonal skills for successful career and social life - 4.
-Emphasize the role of personal and social responsibility of an individual for all-round growth. - 5.
-Develop a perspective based on spiritual outlook and respect women, other religious practices, equality, non-violence and universal brotherhood.
+- 1. Summarize classification of values and values for self-development. - 2.
+Identify the importance of values in personal and professional life. - 3.
+Apply the importance of social values for better career and relationships. - 4.
+Compile the values from holy books for personal and social responsibility. - 5.
+Discuss concept of soul and reincarnation, values Dharma, Karma and Guna.

-Human Values, Ethics and Morals: Concept of Values, Indian concept of humanism, human values; Values for self-development, Social values, individual attitudes; Work ethics, moral and non-moral behaviour, standards and principles based on religion, culture and tradition.
+Human Values, Ethics and Morals: Concept of Values, Indian concept of humanism, human values; Values for self-development, Social values, individual attitudes; Work ethics, moral and non- moral behavior, standards and principles based on religion, culture and tradition.